-As opposed to such debauched imagination, Maria, Darnford, and Jemima’s sequential autobiographical tales set out to identify the symbolic and the castrating sign of the oppressive father, as they respectively tell of imprisonment in marriage, militarism, and prostitution.
-These stories, though they offer critiques of the patriarchal order, when they retell the woes of phallic law may perversely reinforce the more hetero-norm-core desires, and they subsequently cause Maria and Darnforth to have unprotected prison sex and to veer into a potentially reproductive marriage plot.
-The consummation of phallic desire diverts Maria away from the jouissance found in the marginalia’s shared posthuman affect, that textual assemblage of vibrant matter, and locates her back in the phallic imaginary of protection and property and inevitably leads to a capitulation to phallic institutions.
-This plot, which replaces the possibility of non-phallic jouissance with real, hetero-sex, is the inverse of the sequence within Letters Written during a Short Residence, where Wollstonecraft’s real sex and actual child with Gilbert Imlay are replaced by a posthuman textual jouissance.
+As opposed to such debauched imagination, Maria, Darnford, and Jemima’s sequential autobiographical tales set out to identify the Symbolic and the castrating sign of the oppressive father as they respectively tell of imprisonment in marriage, militarism, and prostitution.
+These stories, though they offer critiques of the patriarchal order, may perversely reinforce the more hetero-norm-core desires when they retell the woes of phallic law, and they subsequently cause Maria and Darnforth to have unprotected prison sex and to veer into a potentially reproductive marriage plot.
+The consummation of phallic desire diverts Maria away from the jouissance found in the marginalia’s shared posthuman affect—that textual assemblage of vibrant matter—and locates her back in the phallic Imaginary of protection and property and inevitably leads to a capitulation to phallic institutions.
+This plot, which replaces the possibility of nonphallic jouissance with real heterosex, is the inverse of the sequence within Letters Written during a Short Residence, where Wollstonecraft’s real sex and actual child with Gilbert Imlay are replaced by a posthuman textual jouissance.
 Here Wollstonecraft entangles herself and the image of Fanny with Scandanavian skies, forests, and waterways.
-Such enmeshment with the non-verbal environment offers the possibility, though not the eventuality, of subtending the symbolic order and entering the realm of the Real.
-In Maria we can see the reinstitution of phallic desire in Darnford’s release from the asylum after he re-establishes his phallic power in consummation and the freedom to desert Maria, not to mention his potential betrayal of her in some of the novel’s potential endings archived by Godwin.
-What we might see as the polymorphous desire of the marginalia and the triadic friendship between Darnford, Maria, and Jemima, becomes caged by the cultural and legal demands that, as David Sigler has argued, constitute desire through sexual difference and constrain sexual identity.
+Such enmeshment with the nonverbal environment offers the possibility, though not the eventuality, of subtending the symbolic order and entering the realm of the Real.
+In Maria we can see the reinstitution of phallic desire in Darnford’s release from the asylum after he reestablishes his phallic power in consummation and the freedom to desert Maria, not to mention his potential betrayal of her in some of the novel’s potential endings archived by Godwin.
+What we might see as the polymorphous desire of the marginalia and the triadic friendship between Darnford, Maria, and Jemima becomes caged by the cultural and legal demands that, as David Sigler has argued, constitute desire through sexual difference and constrain sexual identity.
 While Maria, Darnford, and Jemima already constitute a perversion of the psychoanalytic triad (mother-father-child), they collapse into the dyadic fantasy of Maria and Darnford’s restitutional heteronormativity.
 Such control of enjoyment encourages perversion and cultivates archetypal fantasies of gendered others, as the dyad becomes installed into a romance plot that leaves much to be desired in the way of female independence.

 Even so, the text does not completely evanish the earlier polymorphousness of the triangulated marginalia, as if the text, once familiar with another form of jouissance, cannot help to proliferate itself.
 Maria and Darnford’s desire made real within their psychosis almost autonomously diffuses a dissipating Real that exudes the story’s impossible, multiplicitous, indeterminate endings.
-While most denouments assume the infant has died and Maria falls prey to the law of the father that condemns her by the literal patriarchal law in divorce proceedings, the return of the vision of her infant resurrects the hallucination of a jouissance outside the phallic symbolic.
+While most denouements assume the infant has died and Maria falls prey to the law of the father that condemns her by the literal patriarchal law in divorce proceedings, the return of the vision of her infant resurrects the hallucination of a jouissance outside the phallic Symbolic.
 At least one ending imagines that Jemima brings her back to Maria, and the three of them create a female homosocial space safe from either Venebles or Darnford.
-The idea that the babe might not be dead, or even might haunt the text and the family history it presents, offers an undead symbolic of the future of a non-heir who might recreate the symbolic altogether, however deranged our (and Maria’s) wish for her existence.
+The idea that the babe might not be dead, or even might haunt the text and the family history it presents, offers an undead Symbolic of the future of a nonheir who might recreate the Symbolic altogether, however deranged our (and Maria’s) wish for her existence.